Stryyder/The-Coding-Journey/README.md

 ### Completed Projects
 - [Random Quote Machine](https://github.com/Stryyder/random-quote-machine) - My first ever React project
 - [Jabroney](https://github.com/Stryyder/Jabroney): This is a snake-like game where you collect stuff.
 Work ended.
 Fun project, but the more I learn, the more embarrassed I am of its ugly code and structure.
 It's also a very rudimentary game.
-- [Jabroney](https://github.com/Stryyder/Jabroney): This is a snake-like game where you collect stuff.
-Work ended.
-Fun project, but the more I learn, the more embarrassed I am of its ugly code and structure.
-It's also a very rudimentary game.
 - [Mega-Cheat](https://github.com/Stryyder/Mega-Cheat): Mega-Cheat is currently a pretty ugly little cheat sheet for basic fron-end development.
 It needs some love but work has halted to work on a client site (React looks promising to componentize this)